RohinMahesh/Serverless_Route_Optimization/README.md

 ## Overview

 This project consists of a serverless architecture for ingesting real-time streaming data of geocoordinates to find the optimal route between points of interest that minimizes the distance covered.
+This greedy route optimization is a modification of an existing open source implementation to handle telematic data.

 The following AWS services are leveraged: